 You don’t have to be gluten-free or wheat-free to appreciate the sheer decadence of a flourless chocolate cake.
 It’s a delectable way to enjoy a combination of healthy fats: pasture-raised eggs, grass-fed butter, dark chocolate and cocoa powder (ideally, unsweetened and 100% cocoa)—all gently sweetened with maple syrup.
 You can use 1/2 cup raw honey if you wish, but I prefer using maple syrup that is labelled “Grade A, Dark Color, Robust Taste”, which is from a late-season syrup run and more nutrient-dense than the standard Grade A light-colored, Amber maple syrup.

 Berries make a pretty garnish.
 Since fresh berries are out-of-season in February, you’re better off using frozen berries, which were picked at the peak of harvest.
 Simply warm frozen berries in a saucepan, and once they’ve thawed, spoon over each slice of flourless chocolate cake.

 Contrary to the bad rap that saturated fat has gotten over the last 60 years, Incorporating high-quality real food sources of saturated fat has myriad health benefits.
-It’s also good for your heart!
-It can lower lipoprotein (a), a substance correlated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.
+It can be good for heart health by lowering lipoprotein (a), a substance correlated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.

 Am I saying it’s OK to eat a Big Mac, fried chicken or store-bought ice cream?
 Nope.
 Those are processed foods high in unhealthy fats.
 Quality counts when it comes to saturated fat.